chhuang-one/sqxclib/doc/schema-builder-constant.md

 ## Use custom or JSON type (constant)

-If you want to store JSON object or array in SQL column, you must specify [SqType](SqType.md).
+If you want to store JSON object or array in database column, you must specify [SqType](SqType.md).

 Example: define a C structure that contain struct and array.